Table of Contents

 If these body changes happen to you, they may also make you feel self-conscious about your appearance.
 Some teens develop a poor self-image and low self-esteem.
 Some young people may want to stop taking their HIV drugs.
-Talk to your health care provider if you feel this way so that you take the necessary steps to improve your mental health.
-The good news is that newer HIV drugs do not cause lipodystrophy nearly as often as older HIV drugs did.
+Talk to your health care provider if you feel this way so that you can take the necessary steps to support your mental health.

 In addition to physical growth, your mental processes -- especially perception, memory, and judgment -- develop during the teen years, as do your emotional control and ability to make decisions.
 Even adults living with HIV find that taking HIV drugs every day can be annoying, hard to remember, and may be difficult to hide from others.
 HIV drugs can be a constant reminder of your condition.
 In addition, you may be embarrassed about regular school absences for visiting your health care provider.
 All of this may make you feel more self-conscious and sensitive to what others may think of you.

 Low self-esteem is common among teens, and living with HIV can make that feeling worse.
 Teens who do not feel good about themselves are more likely to make poor decisions about their health.
 They may seek the approval of friends, peers, or others to make up for not having a positive view of themselves.

 As a result, they may be more tempted to use street drugs or alcohol, or to engage in unsafe sexual activity.
-Those with self-esteem problems may also experience problems with depression, or have suicidal thoughts.
+Those with self-esteem concerns may also experience problems with depression, or have suicidal thoughts.
 If this is true for you, it is very important that you talk to your health care provider or another trusted adult.
 There are many ways to get help with your mental and emotional health, including your self-esteem.
 Getting help can lead to feeling better about yourself and making more empowering decisions.